joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/18/us/politics/trump-refugees-iraq-afghanistan.html?searchResultPosition=1

 **The Facebook-Twitter-Trump Wars Are Actually About Something Else**\
-`Our institutions have failed to reign in Donald Trump.
+`Our institutions have failed to rein in Donald Trump.
 So people look to Big Tech.`\
 https://nytimes.com/2020/10/18/opinion/ny-post-biden-twitter.html?searchResultPosition=2

 **‘We Can’t Let Up,’ Biden Says to North Carolina Voters**\